javrasya/automated_test_demo_app/training1/README.md

 * Take some listing actions and it will give you a action code

-* Make request to the log query REST API with the url above.
+* Make request to the log query REST API with the url above and see everything is OK.